 SSA's Master of Arts Program in Social Work, Social Policy, and Social Administration (SW) prepares you to be a leader in the fields of clinical social work and social administration practice.
 Our AM degree, artium magister (master of arts), is equivalent to an MSW, but with a broader educational and experiential foundation that combines direct social work practice with policy development, interdisciplinary research and social science theory.
 The comprehensive and interdisciplinary nature of the AM degree translates into greater flexibility and choice in your future career.

-The SSA master's programs have been continuously accredited by the Council on Social Work Education and its predecessor organizations since 1919.
-The rigor and quality of an SSA education have earned us a spot among the top graduate schools of social work in the world.
+The Crown Family School master's program has been continuously accredited by the Council on Social Work Education and its predecessor organizations since 1919.
+The rigor and quality of a Crown Family School education have earned us a spot among the top graduate schools of social work in the world.

 The Individual & Society

-The goal of all SSA coursework and fieldwork is to frame individual distress in a larger social context.
+The goal of all Crown Family School coursework and fieldwork is to frame individual distress in a larger social context.
 To be an effective social worker, social administrator, or policy maker, you must be able to recognize and understand the diverse and intersecting causes of distress: psychological, biological, familial, political, economic and social.
 This broader understanding will inform the methods you use to help people overcome their own unique challenges, prevent problems from occurring in the first place, and craft new solutions to ongoing problems.

 Clinical & Administration Concentrations

-The SSA Master's Program in Social Work, Social Policy, and Social Administration (SW) begins with a first-year Core curriculum that introduces you to the chief methods of social intervention (direct practice, policy, and research), the diversity of human experience, and the fundamentals of human behavior and development.
+The Crown Family School Master's Program in Social Work, Social Policy, and Social Administration (SW) begins with a first-year Core curriculum that introduces you to the chief methods of social intervention (direct practice, policy, and research), the diversity of human experience, and the fundamentals of human behavior and development.
 You are then asked to choose between two academic concentrations:

 - Clinical Concentration – Learn the major prevention and treatment approaches of direct clinical practice and engage with real clients through clinical fieldwork in hundreds of agencies and organizations across Chicago.